Skip to main content

 Email Dr Louise Forde Senior Lecturer in Law

 Louise joined Brunel Law School in September 2020.
-Her research interests lie primarily in the areas of youth justice and children's rights law.
+Her research interests lie primarily in the areas of youth justice and international children's rights law, and she has conducted extensive research focused on the realisation of children's rights within the context of the justice system.
+She is also interested in child participation, and has conducted several research projects which have included children as research advisors and participants.
+She is currently conducting research on children's rights under the UNCRC to access and participate in cultural life and the arts.
 Louise holds a PhD in Law from University College Cork, awarded in 2018.
 During the course of her PhD, she was awarded a Government of Ireland Postgraduate Scholarship from the Irish Research Council, and the President James Slattery Prize in Law from the School of Law in UCC, for her research entitled “’Welfare’ and ‘justice’ in Irish youth justice: A Children’s Rights Analysis of Diverse Approaches to Youth Justice”.
 She also holds an LLM (Research), LLM (Criminal Justice), and BCL from the School of Law, UCC, and has completed a Higher Diploma in Teaching and Learning in Higher Education and a Postgraduate Certificate in Teaching and Learning in Higher Education.
 Between 2018-2020, Louise was a postdoctoral researcher at the Centre for Children’s Rights and Family Law in the School of Law, UCC, where she also lectured on modules including Child Law, International Human Rights Law and Juvenile Justice.
 She was a visiting lecturer in Leiden Law School in 2019.
-She has been published in Youth Justice: An International Journal, and has authored reports for bodies such as Save the Children, the Irish Penal Reform Trust, and other governmental and non-governmental bodies.
-She recently contributed to the UN Global Study on Children Deprived of their Liberty.
+Louise's research has been published in journals including Youth Justice: An International Journal, Criminology and Criminal Justice, the Howard Journal of Criminal Justice and the International Journal of Children's Rights.
+She is co-author of Children in Conflict with the Law: Rights, Resarch and Progressive Youth Justice, published by Palgrave Macmillan in 2023.
+She has authored reports for bodies such as Save the Children, the Irish Penal Reform Trust, and other governmental and non-governmental bodies, and contributed to the UN Global Study on Children Deprived of their Liberty.
 She was appointed to the editorial board of Youth Justice: An International Journal in 2019.
 Louise's primary research interests lie in the area of youth justice and international children's rights law.
 She is particularly interested in the ways in which international children's rights principles can be used to develop domestic law and policy.
+Her most recent research also looks at children's right under the UNCRC relating to free participation in and access to creative arts and cultural life.
 She has a keen interest in children's participation, and is interested in conducting research that includes participatory methods with children and which values the contribution that can be made by listening to children's voices and experiences.
-Youth Justice International children's rights law Implementation of international children's rights principles in domestic law Children's participation Evidence Law Sentencing & Penology Criminal Law Children and the Law
+Youth Justice International children's rights law Implementation of international children's rights principles in domestic law Child participation Children's right to access and participate in cultural life and the arts Evidence Law Sentencing & Penology Criminal Law Children and the Law

 Dr Pin Lean Lau Dr Pin Lean Lau